Want to Go All-in on Going Green at Home? These Projects are Expensive but Provide Max Savings

 Ground-source heat pumps (aka “geothermal”) extract warm air (in heating mode) and cool air (in AC mode) from stable below-ground temperatures.
 They are incredibly energy efficient: According to the EPA, geothermal heat pumps can reduce energy consumption up to 40 percent compared to air-source heat pumps, and up to 70 percent compared to electric resistance heating with standard air-conditioning equipment.
 If you have a gas furnace and central air conditioning, typical savings are 35 to 45 percent.

-First, Energy Star-certified ground-source systems qualify for a generous 30 percent federal tax credit for the entire cost of the project, including installation.
+For many years, Energy Star-certified ground-source systems qualified for a generous 30 percent federal tax credit for the entire cost of the project, including installation.
+That incentive, along with other energy-efficiency tax credits, will end on December 31, 2025.

-Combined, these benefits still won’t add up to making geothermal a practical purchase for most families.
+Without the tax credit, the energy savings from geothermal won’t add up to make it a practical purchase for most families.
 But switching your HVAC needs to geothermal or an efficient air-source heat pump, combined with solar panels, will cut electricity consumption from the grid to zero or nearly so.

 Typical energy savings: $500 to $1,500 per year, depending on region.